 Blog Post

-Ian Baker • Jan 23, 2023
+Ian Baker • January 23, 2024

-Understanding the difference between Soundproofing and Sound Absorption
+"Soundproofing Foam" - Understanding the difference between Soundproofing and Sound Absorption

 Here at The Soundproofing Store we get inundated with enquiries regarding soundproofing and the best way to do this.
+Quite often customers think they can just stick soundproofing foam to a surface but unfortunately it isn't that simple.

 The short answer is No.

-Unfortunately egg box type foam does not stop sound transferring through your wall from your neighbour or from leaving your room.
+Unfortunately egg box type soundproofing foam does not stop sound transferring through your wall from your neighbour or from leaving your room.
 All it will do is absorb some of the sound within your room and stop it echoing and amplifying.
 It will not block sound from neighbours or escaping out of your room.

 To soundproof a room we need to address the below points: